huggingface/community-events/whisper-fine-tuning-event/README.md

 5. **Open notebook**

 We can use the file explorer on the left to go to our model repository and open the Jupyter notebook `fine_tune_whisper_streaming.ipynb`.
-You can now run this notebook from start to finish and fine-tune the Whisper model as you desire 🤗
+In the top right of the notebook, you'll see a small window that says "Python 3".
+Clicking on this window will open a dropdown menu, from which we can select a Python kernel.
+Select your venv from this dropdown menu.
+This will ensure that you run the notebook in the venv we previously set up.

-The notebook contains pointers for where you need to change variables for your language.
+You can now run this notebook from start to finish and fine-tune the Whisper model as you desire 🤗 The notebook contains pointers for where you need to change variables for your language.

 6. **Reconnect to notebook**